Updated: 16 September 2025

 8. Are customers aware of indexation and rate strength?

-Whilst both of these factors increase the cost of insurance for a customer, they’re applied for different reasons.
+While both indexation and rate strength are factors that increase the cost of insurance for a customer, they’re applied for different reasons.
 Insurers apply rate change to reflect any changes in the cost of underwriting business from one year to the next, whereas indexation takes into account the change in the various costs associated with reinstating a business to the position they were in prior to any claims being made.

 9. Check the value of stock